leosac/access-control/src/modules/instrumentation/instrumentation.md

 This modules help testing.
 It expose fake GPIO ping that are controllable through IPC, thus allowing some kind of blackbox testing against Leosac.

+List of remote command:
++ Toggle GPIO ON.
+'GPIO' + 'NAME' + 'ON': this will emulate gpio interrupt.

 Configuration Options {#mod_instrumentation_user_config}
 ========================================================